juji-io/datalevin/doc/query.md

 between them [3] [7] [9], this significantly reduces the size of optimizer search space.

+### Cost based query optimizer

+We built a Selinger style cost-based query optimizer that uses dynamic programming for query planning [10], which is used in almost all RDBMS.
+Instead of considering all possible combinations of join orders, the plan enumeration is based on connected components of the query graph.
+Each connected component has its own plan and its own execution sequence.
+Multiple connected components are processed concurrently.
+The resulting relations are joined afterwards, and the order of which is based on result size.

+### Left-deep join tree

+Our planner generates left-deep join trees, which may not be optimal [8], but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
+This also reduces the cost of cost estimation, which dominates the cost of planning.
+The impact of the loss of search space is relatively small, compared with the impact of inaccuracy in cardinality estimation.
+[5]

+We do not consider bushy join trees, as our join methods are mainly based on scanning indices, so a base relation is needed for each join.
+Since we also count in base relations, the size estimation obtained there is quite accurate, so we want to leverage that accuracy by keeping at least one base relation in each join.

 ### Join methods

 Currently, we consider four join methods.